Winx Club: Premise

 The main characters of Winx Club are girls who can transform into fairy warriors.
 Clockwise from left: Bloom, Flora, Tecna, Musa, Stella, Aisha.

 The series follows the adventures of a group of six girls known as the Winx, students at the Alfea College for Fairies.
-The team is made up of Bloom, the Fairy of the Dragon Flame; Stella, the Fairy of the Sun and moon (later Fairy of the Shining Sun); Musa, the Fairy of Music; Tecna, the Fairy of Technology; and Flora, the Fairy of Nature.
-In the second season Aisha, the Fairy of Waves, became the sixth member of the group.
+The team is made up of Bloom, the Fairy of the Dragon Flame; Stella, the Fairy of the Sun and Moon (later Fairy of the Shining Sun); Musa, the Fairy of Music; Tecna, the Fairy of Technology; and Flora, the Fairy of Nature.
+In the second season Aisha, the Fairy of Waves, became the sixth member of the group, and in the fourth season, Roxy, the Fairy of Animals, became the occasional seventh member of the group.
 The main male characters are the Specialists, a group of students at the Red Fountain school who are also the Winx fairies' boyfriends.
 They include Bloom's boyfriend Sky; Stella's boyfriend Brandon; Flora's boyfriend Helia; Tecna's boyfriend Timmy; and Musa's boyfriend Riven.
 Unlike their female counterparts, the Specialists do not have magical powers and instead, train to fight using laser weapons.
-In the third season, the wizard Nabu, Aisha's boyfriend, is added to the group of boys.
+A mage named Nabu, Aisha's deceased first boyfriend, joins the group of boys from the third season to his death near the end of the fourth season, and was later replaced by a Paladin named Nex in the sixth season.
 The Winx and Specialists' most common adversaries are a trio of witches named the Trix: Icy, Darcy, and Stormy, all former students of the Cloud Tower school.

 Winx Club is set in a vast universe with several dimensions.
 Most episodes take place in the Magic Dimension, which is closed off to ordinary people and inhabited by creatures from European mythology like fairies, witches, and monsters.
 The capital of this world is the city of Magix—which is located on the planet of the same name—where the three main magic schools are situated.
-The other planets of the Magic Dimension include Bloom's home planet Domino, Stella's home planet Solaria, Flora's home planet Lynphea, Tecna's home planet Zenith, Musa's home planet Melody, and Aisha's home planet Andros.
-Some episodes take place on Earth, where Bloom spent her childhood.
+The other planets of the Magic Dimension include Bloom's home planet Domino, Stella's home planet Solaria, Flora's home planet Lynphea, Tecna's home planet Zenith, Musa's home planet Melody, Aisha's home planet Andros, and Roxy's home planet Earth.
+Some episodes take place on Earth, where Bloom also spent her childhood.